mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 This package does just what it says on the tin.
 It's not a framework for Bayesian inference, e.g. it does not include any routine like MCMC to infer distribution parameters, but it is useful for learning purposes.
 [Example.scala](https://github.com/jliszka/probability-monad/blob/master/src/main/scala/probability-monad/Examples.scala) in the github repo includes a number of common statistical fallacies - check out the [Monty Hall problem](https://github.com/jliszka/probability-monad/blob/1740054366b43c4e7a7c333bf8637daed11802bf/src/main/scala/probability-monad/Examples.scala#L254) for example - that can be written in just a few lines of code that make a lot of sense.

 The bank transaction synthetic dataset consists of numerical features and a binary target field - Fraudset or Regular.
 The generative process for this data (DGP) is based on MADELON, an algorithm defined [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjygsHx9_nzAhXdQkEAHYjmBxUQFnoECAQQAQ&url=http%3A%2F%2Fclopinet.com%2Fisabelle%2FProjects%2FNIPS2003%2FSlides%2FNIPS2003-Datasets.pdf&usg=AOvVaw2e2nAV1wMjg-8TfNYk5z_d) that also underpins sklearn's `make_classification` [module](https://github.com/scikit-learn/scikit-learn/blob/0d378913b/sklearn/datasets/_samples_generator.py#L39).
-I implement a simplified version of MADELON that is enough to support my use case (link to my source code).
+I implement a [simplified version](https://github.com/mkffl/decisions/blob/e49290f5f01faadef2f4c383d663cfa28c457741/Decisions/src/Data.scala#L9) of MADELON that is enough to support my use case.

 As its name suggests, the package is written using monads, a pillar of the functional programming paradigm that is dear to the sala community.
 A review of monads is beyond our scope but I actually believe it is not necessary.
 I am by no means a monad expert yet I got started writing code in no time because I could just chain random variables in a simple manner to get whatever probabilistic graph I wanted.
 I hope that my code gives justice to the library's simple yet powerful expressiveness.